Man of War Jellyfish

 Recreational and commercial fishermen do not target the Portuguese man of war jellyfish.
 Sometimes they will accidentally catch them in nets or on fish hooks.
 But because these jelly-like creatures are not edible for humans and pose an injury risk, they are not purposefully caught.

 The animal is not prepared as food.
 Its sting can scar human skin.
-The venom is also known to cause intense pain.
+Venom from these creatures is also known to cause intense pain.
 For some people, it can cause breathing problems and heart problems, sometimes even death.
 These signs of a sting make immediate treatment important.
-Even weeks after the animal is dead its sting remains potent and capable of killing marine life or injuring a human.View all 79 animals that start with M
+Even weeks after the animal is dead its sting remains potent and capable of killing marine life or injuring a human.View all 163 animals that start with M

 Man of War Jellyfish FAQs (Frequently Asked Questions)